(For 2016–2017 academic year)

 The minor consists of a minimum of five courses, at least three of which must be above the 100 level.
 Students pursuing a minor in geography may elect to concentrate their coursework in the human, nature-society, or physical subfields.

 This major in affiliation with the Environmental Studies Program (ENST) provides students with an opportunity to consider explicitly environmental issues from a geographic perspective.
 Courses in geography and a common set of courses in the ENST program are combined in an interdisciplinary course of study that focuses on climatology, population studies, environmental health, urban ecology, environmental systems analysis, geographic information systems analysis, sustainable agriculture, sustainable development, and gender and environment.
-Professors A. Burnett, J. Graybill, P. Klepeis, E. Kraly, M. Loranty, and P. Scull are the environmental geography advisers.
+Professors T. Ballvé, A. Burnett, J. Graybill, P. Klepeis, E. Kraly, M. Loranty, W. Meyer, and P. Scull are the environmental geography advisers.
 See “Environmental Studies.”
-Australia Study Group (fall term)

-This study group is sponsored by the Department of Geography and Environmental Studies Program (ENST) and focuses on the social and environmental diversity of Australia.
+This fall term study group is sponsored by the Department of Geography and Environmental Studies Program (ENST) and focuses on the social and environmental diversity of Australia.
 It is led by a member of the geography or ENST faculty and provides a valuable complement to the Colgate-based geography curriculum.
-See “Off-Campus Study Group Programs: Australia”
+See “Off-Campus Study” in Chapter VI.

 GEOG courses count toward the Social Relations, Institutions, and Agents area of inquiry requirement, unless otherwise noted.